 LHC age loading is not a tax but rather a financial levy, enforced by the Federal Government from July 2000 onwards and applied via health funds for Australian citizens and permanent residents aged 31 and over who purchase private hospital insurance later in life.
 It was implemented to encourage Australians to take out Hospital Cover at a younger age, essentially recognising the length of time you’ve had Hospital Cover and rewarding that loyalty with offering lower premiums.

 So how does it work?
-Well, if you take out Hospital Cover after you turn 31, all health insurers must apply the Government’s Lifetime Health Cover loading to the hospital component of your standard health insurance premium – starting at 2% of the cost and then increasing by 2% for each year that passes (all the way up to 70% - ouch!).
-To learn more, visit privatehealth.gov.au
+Well, if you take out Hospital Cover after your Lifetime Health Cover (LHC) base date, all health insurers must apply the Government’s Lifetime Health Cover loading to the hospital component of your standard health insurance premium.
+You will pay a 2% loading on top of your hospital premium for every year you are aged over 30, based on your age on the 1 July prior to joining (all the way up to 70% -ouch!).
+Exemptions and special circumstances can apply, to learn more, visit privatehealth.gov.au.

 Want to avoid MLS and LHC penalties in the future?
 We're here to help.